EfeKoparal/C_Language/README.md

 # egofclang
-I save projects when I finish part of lesson.
-I only upload the thing which is the most important.
+-->I save projects when I finish part of lesson.

+-->I only upload the thing which is the most important.